behdad13/TriConvGRU/README.md

 # TriConvGRU
-A novel time-series forecasting model applied in Ontario Electricity Market
+A novel time-series forecasting model applied to the Ontario Electricity Market

-The proposed model in this GitHub repository is a hybridization of GRU and LSTM, which is applied to the Ontario electricity market.
+The proposed model in this GitHub repository is a hybridization of GRU and LSTM that is applied to the Ontario electricity market.
 Additionally, the paper includes a comparison of several machine learning and statistical models.
-The architecture of the proposed model is shown in the follwoing.
+The architecture of the proposed model is shown in the following:

 ![triconvgru (1)](https://user-images.githubusercontent.com/58978680/230785238-65a0d35c-c7b3-4eb6-923c-f4ec7d3b3ae5.png)